Streptanthus polygaloides: Description

-Streptanthus polygaloides is quite variable in morphology.
-In general, it is an annual herb producing a hairless, sometimes waxy-textured stem under 10 centimeters to nearly one meter tall.
+S. polygaloides is an annual herb producing a hairless, sometimes waxy-textured stem under ten centimeters to nearly one meter tall.
 The ephemeral basal leaves have blades divided into narrow segments and borne on petioles.
-Leaves higher on the stem have simple, linear blades up to 10 centimeters long which lack petioles.
+Leaves higher on the stem have simple, linear blades up to ten centimeters long which lack petioles.
 Flowers occur at intervals along the upper stem.
 Each has a folded, hooded, calyx of deeply keeled sepals in shades of greenish yellow to purple.
 Brown-veined white petals emerge from the tip.
-The fruit is a smooth, straight, flat or four-angled silique up to 5 centimeters in length.
+The fruit is a smooth, straight, flat or four-angled silique up to five centimeters in length.